akshatkumar27/Logistics-Frontend/README.md

 ### Features:

 -   Login and Registration functionality
--   Messaging functionality, used websockets (socket.io) for chat and update payment feature.
+-   Messaging functionality, used websockets (socket.io) for chat and update payment message.
--   You can send payment request, can also implement some actual payment method in future according to needs in the backend.
+-   You can send payment request, can also implement some actual payment method in future according to needs in the backend example razor pay.
 -   Manufacturers can create new order requests with registered Transporters.
 The options are auto-populated at login along with saved address and order ID.

 ### Screenshots: